splunk/observability-workshop/docs/victorops/optional/detector.md

 By running Terraform within the VM you have just created a new Detector within SignalFx which will send alerts to VictorOps if the CPU utilization of your specific VM goes above 90%.

-In the SignalFx UI go to **ALERTS → Detectors** to show all the Detectors and find the one matching your `INSTANCE` value (the first four letters of the name of your VM).
+In the SignalFx UI go to **Alerts → Detectors** to show all the Detectors and find the one matching your `INSTANCE` value (the first four letters of the name of your VM).

 Optionally - Click on **CPU Utilization is greater than 90%** to open the Alert Rule Editor to view its settings.